-Effective July 1, 1999, the Plan began providing a \$10,000 Lump Sum death benefit for all retired participants.
+The Plan provides a \$10,000 Lump Sum death benefit for all retired participants.
 This death benefit is payable to your named beneficiary at the time of your death.

 The lump sum death benefit may be rolled over to an Individual Retirement Account (IRA).
 If paid directly to a spouse, or other beneficiary, the Fund is required to withhold 20% of the distribution in Federal Income Tax.